sitegeist/conventional/README.md

 * Enables centralized design tokens in a json/json5 file which can be used in sass files, javascript as well as TYPO3 and fluid components
 * Easy imports of multiple sass/js files via glob
-* Autoprefixing of CSS classes (similar to CSS modules) for selected sass files
 * Autoprefixing of new CSS properties for older browsers (respects browserslist of project)
 * Automatic polyfills for new JavaScript features with babel (respects browserslist of project)
+* Minifies frontend assets and generates source map files

+### Planned features

+* Autoprefixing of CSS classes (similar to CSS modules) for selected sass files
 * Builds SVG sprites from folders of individual svg files
-* Minifies frontend assets and generates source map files

 ## Usage